Sell-off wipes $2.5 trillion off world stocks this week

 The MSCI All-Country World Index is down 8.6 percent this week, on track for its biggest weekly percentage fall since November 2008.

-The U.S. S&P 500 index .SPX alone has lost more than $840 billion from its market capitalization this week, while European equities measured by the MSCI Europe .MSCIEU have lost more than $817 billion.
+The U.S. S&P 500 index alone has lost more than $840 billion from its market capitalization this week, while European equities measured by the MSCI Europe have lost more than $817 billion.

 "These are markets to be careful (in), not to try and be a hero," Royal Bank of Scotland Chief Executive Stephen Hestor told reporters after the bank announced its first-half results.